 There’s something really helpful you can do between those doctor visits.

 No matter what’s causing your tiredness, stress is almost always involved.
 Stress causes fatigue and fatigue causes stress.

 Lack of sleep too.

-There’s nothing like massage to relieve stress and help you sleep better.
+There’s nothing like massage to relieve anxiety and help you sleep better.
 Get rid of the stress, sleep better and you often get more energy.

 Massage also boosts your immune system while relieving pain and soreness.

 Another huge reason massage helps: it pushes the lethargy-producing toxins right out of your body.

 As Michele Naumann Carlstrom, licensed massage therapist at the Hospital for Special Surgery in New York and Dr. Oz point out.